-As a response to the opioid overdose epidemic and part of a continued funding commitment by the GE Foundation, the League developed and launched a program to support health centers in building recovery- informed environments for patients with substance use disorders in 2017.
-The initiative, Substance Use Support & Technical Assistance IN Communities (SUSTAIN Communities), seeks to expand the capacity of community health centers to address substance use disorders in the communities they serve.
-Through a competitive application process, ten (10) community health centers are chosen to participate over the course of 10-12 months.
-Selected community health centers receive a $50,000 stipend to support engagement in this initiative.
-The program receives additional support from Partners HealthCare.
+Background: As a response to the opioid overdose epidemic and part of a continued funding commitment by the GE Foundation, the League developed and launched a program in 2017, to support community health centers (CHC) in building recovery- informed environments for patients with opioid use disordersc (OUD).
+The initiative, called Substance Use Support & Technical Assistance IN Communities (SUSTAIN), seeks to expand the capacity of CHCs to treat OUD with evidence based approaches by engaging CHCs in a variety of training and technical assistance provided by League-contracted physician peer mentors, a risk rounds team development specialist from MGH/Partners Healthcare, and Project ECHO©, a virtual tele-mentoring model supported by Boston Medical Center.
+The Boston Medical Center and the League also support additional substance use related training and technical assistance as part of the grant.
+Through a competitive application process, six (6) CHCs will be chosen to participate over the course of 24 months.
+Selected CHCs receive a $75,000 award annually, or $150,000 across the two-year funding cycle.

 For more information on the League's SUSTAIN program and the application process, contact Jim Hiatt.